brucechanglongxu/brucechanglongxu.github.io/_posts/2025-02-08-generegulation.md

 Epigenetic processes that stably alter gene expression patterns (and/or transmit the alterations at cell division) are thought to include 1. cytosine methylation 2. post-translational modifications of histone proteins and remodelling of chromatin 3.
 RNA-based mechanisms.

+The initial step in gene expression is the transcription of the DNA molecule into an exact RNA copy; RNA polymerase binds to a particular region of the DNA (promoter), and starts to make a strand of mRNA complementary to one of the DNA strands.

 - Gibney, E., Nolan, C. Epigenetics and gene expression.
 Heredity 105, 4–13 (2010). https://doi.org/10.1038/hdy.2010.54